datagrok/modular-git-hooks/README.md

     git config --bool hook.pre-commit.d/format-code.sh.enabled false
     git config --bool hook.format-code.sh.enabled false

-A hook named `pre-commit.d/frobnicate.optional` is disabled by default.
+A hook named `pre-commit.d/format-code.sh.optional` is disabled by default.
 To enable it, use either of these commands:

-    git config --bool hook.pre-commit.d/frobnicate.optional.enabled true
+    git config --bool hook.pre-commit.d/format-code.sh.optional.enabled true
-    git config --bool hook.frobnicate.enabled true
+    git config --bool hook.format-code.sh.enabled true

 Note that if you have more than one type of hook named `format-code.sh`, the "short form" will enable or disable all types of them at once.
 This may be useful, for a set of cooperative hooks of multiple types that must be enabled or disabled simultaneously to work properly.
 Just ensure you don't name-conflict with other, unrelated hooks of different hook types.